PacificCommunity/ofp-sam-yft-review/notes/questions.md

 **A4.c** Could the tag-related plots in the assessment report be improved?

-**A5.a** Should the YFT assessment be 9 regions or fewer?
+**A5.a** Is it worth considering a simpler regional structure, e.g., a 4-region
+         model which might capture the main dynamics of the YFT fishery and have better statistical properties of estimability?

-**A5.b** What should be the basis of region boundaries?
+**A5.b** What should be the basis of regional boundaries?
 Aspects to consider,
-         including biology, fishery, management, model parsimony, model convergence, ease of interpretation?
+         including biology, fishery, management, model parsimony, model convergence, estimability, ease of diagnostics, ease of interpretation?

 **A6.a** Should fishing mortality be estimated using a catch-errors or
          catch-conditioning approach?